-Century West Engineering using Google Earth Imagery CAGR: Compounded Annual Growth Rate

-1.7%.
-This indicator verifies physical improvements that have contributed directly to airport activity since the last airport master plan.
+Century West Engineering using Google Earth Imagery CAGR: Compounded Annual Growth Rate footage between 2012 and 2021 translates into a compound annual growth rate (CAGR) of 1.7%.
+This indicator is presented to gauge physical improvements related to aircraft storage since the last airport master plan was completed.
 A summary of the hangar evaluation is provided in Table 3-3.